1974 Nobel Prize in Literature: Reactions

 The joint selection of Eyvind Johnson and Martinson for the Nobel Prize was very controversial as both were members of the Swedish Academy, the institution that awards the Nobel Prize in Literature.
 Graham Greene, Jorge Luis Borges, Saul Bellow (awarded in 1976) and Vladimir Nabokov were favourites to win the award that year.

 The choice of Johnson and Martinson was heavily criticised by the press in their home country, mainly because the Swedish Academy awarded two of their own members.
 The most fierce critic, Sven Delblanc in Expressen, called it "a catastrophic decision" and said that the little credibility of the Nobel Prize in Literature that was left "would be wiped out with mockery, rolling around the world".
 He thought awarding the two academy members was a case of corruption: “There exists no strong international opinion advocating these authors.
 The choice reflects a lack of judgment by the academy.
 And lack of judgment in a serious context like this can only too easily be interpreted as corruption through camaraderie.
 Mutual admiration is one thing, but this smells almost like embezzlement.”
-The choices was also attacked by some other younger literature figures, saying the authors had written their best works too far back in time and that neither had won any international reputation.
-The well-known Swedish writer Karl Vennberg however said he favoured the prize: “I find that if I myself had a Nobel Prize to give, I would have been prepared to give Harry Martinson one as far back as 1932.”
+The choices were also attacked by some other younger literature figures, saying the authors had written their best works too far back in time and that neither had won any international reputation.

-Within the Swedish Academy, member Artur Lundkvist strongly opposed the prize decision and urged Johnson and Martinson to not accept the prize, thinking it would make them unhappy.
-Lundkvist later said he thought the award brought the authors to a too early death.
+According to research of press clips and letters sent to the Swedish Academy and Johan Svedjedal's 2023 biography of Harry Martinson, the negative reactions to the prize decision has however proved to have been exaggerated with one-sided focus on Delblanc's article and the negative reactions of Olof Lagercrantz.
+The contemporary reactions were rather mixed with several positive reactions both in Sweden and internationally.
+In a survey in Svenska Dagbladet, a majority of the literary professors and authors called it an excellent choice.
+Literature professor Thure Stenström said: "It is a triumph for all cultures good forces when an authorship such as Eyvind Johnson's is awarded.
+Harry Martinson is also an extraordinary worthy candidate. (...)
+Aniara alone would of course count as a merit enough for the Nobel prize."
+Literature professor Gunnar Brandell said that the prize decision was likely to be criticized internationally; "But one can take that calmly.
+Those who know these prospected Nobel prize laureates works of course know that they each in their own way measure up well."
+Swedish author and critic Karl Vennberg also favoured the prize and was quoted saying in the New York Times: “I find that if I myself had a Nobel Prize to give, I would have been prepared to give Harry Martinson one as far back as 1932.”